 If your cat has allergies, some of the most common allergic reactions in cats cause the following behaviors, conditions, and symptoms:

 There are 4 common allergies in cats: environmental, fleas, food, and seasonal.
-This section elaborates these types of allergies and the different ways in which they may affect your cat.
+This section elaborates on these types of allergies and the different ways in which they may affect your cat.

 Flea allergies.
 When a small insect known as a flea bites your cat, it causes an allergic reaction that can be very irritating.
 The saliva from a flea bite can affect a cat’s entire body, not just where the cat was bitten.
 Your veterinarian can help you choose the right flea prevention product to help protect your cat.